 It can be because the air sensors are clogged.
 So, how do you fix it?
 You need to continue reading to find that out!

-So, how does the sensor measures the particulate amount?
+So, how does the sensor measure the particulate amount?
 It will consider the air that is passing through the air purifier.
 And if the sensor is clogged with dust and dirt, it can malfunction and offer a wrong reading.
 This inaccurate reading will not change even if you change the location of the device as the sensor is clogged.

-So, 999 reading is exceptionally high for indoor air.
+So, Dyson pm2.5 999 reading is exceptionally high for indoor air.
 For that reason, if you are seeing this reading on the Dyson air purifiers, there is a high chance that the air in your room is not filthy.
 Instead, there are issues with the air quality sensor.
 And to fix the problem, you will need to go through these steps:

 Step 1: Locate the Sensor

 All of the devices from Dyson will have cutouts on the body.
 And the sensors will usually be on the back part of the air purifier.
 To locate them, you will first need to figure out where the fan is.
 Look through the cutouts and check if you can see the fan or not.

 After locating the fan, spin the air purifier around 180 degrees.
 The sensors are just behind the fan, and you should see them right after turning the device around.
 That said, depending on the model you have, the cutouts might also be on the left or right side of the fan.
 So, look on those sides if you can not find the sensors on the back.

 On that note, the number of holes will depend on the sensors that are inside.
 For example, the Pure Cool Tower has two cutouts.
 On the other hand, the Hot+Cool Formaldehyde has four of them.

 Step 2: Clean Around the Sensor